eduardo-escoto/eduardo.wtf/README.md

 - [ ] rehype citation for bib with citations
 - [x] change from prism to shikiji
 - [ ] Count only draft = false posts in tag counts
+- [ ] move notebooks to notebooks subdirectory (?)
+- [ ] Serve notebooks as downloads or have link to notebook file on github